begedin/talk-slides/slides/vue_3_en.md

 # Strategy

-## Observation

-- single big effort will create bugs, issues, delay feature work and won't directly benefit customers
+- single big effort will is bad idea
-  - indirect benefit is not as easy to justify

-## Conclusion
+  - will still take weeks
+  - guaranteed bugs
+  - too many delays in product work

-- the process needs to be beneficial, not just the goal
+- the process needs to be
+  - beneficial as we go, not just at the end
-- the process needs to be non-discruptive
+  - non-discruptive

+Note:

+So we need a strategy.

+To us, it really didn't look like trying to do it all in one big push is a good idea.
+It would stillt ake weeks, delay a bunch of other things, introduce who knows how many bugs.
+Just a bad idea overall.

+We wanted to do it in a safer way.

+The process needs to be beneficial as we go, not just something with an end goal.
+It also needs to be as undistruptive as possible.

+---

+# Strategy: Basic approach

 - 1 engineer converts 2 components in a sprint (2 weeks)
   - timeboxed to 2 hours per component
-    - if it takes more than 2 hours per component, drop it and grab the next one
+  - if it takes more than 2 hours, drop the ticket and grab the next one
 - we ramp up as we get experience
+- we revisit dropped tickets as we know more
+- all new code is composition API

 Note:

-So we need a strategy.

-We really thought hard about this and to us, it seemed like it's not worth the effort to do one big push to migrate.
-It will take weeks, regular features will be delayed, there will be bugs for sure and it will be difficult to justify the indirect benefit to customers, no matter how big.

-SO we concluded we should do it in a more consistent, safer way.

-The process needs to be beneficial as we go, not just end goal.
-It also needs to be as undistruptive as possible.

-We decided, every sprint, which is 2 weeks from now, one engineer would take 2 components to convert.
+We decided, every sprint, which is 2 weeks, one engineer would take 2 components to convert.
 This is timeboxed to 2 hours per component, so if any takes longer, put that ticket on hold, try and document the problem and move to the next one.